pranavmarjara/ARC_Ai-Labs/replit.md

 # ARC AI Labs Website

 ## Overview
-A modern, Neuralink-inspired website for ARC AI Labs featuring sleek animations, responsive design, and a clean black-and-white aesthetic.
+A modern website for ARC AI Labs featuring sleek animations, responsive design, and a clean black-and-white aesthetic.
+ARC AI Labs designs speech recognition systems that empower people who struggle to be heard, built on a patient-first philosophy and the principle that machines should adapt to people.
 Built with React, TypeScript, Tailwind CSS on the frontend and FastAPI on the backend.

 ## Tech Stack
 - **Frontend**: React + TypeScript + Vite + Tailwind CSS + Framer Motion